 Same Roads, Same Rights, Same Rules

-Both WV (17C-11-2) and Morgantown (373.02(a)) laws grant bicyclists the same rights to the roads as motorists.
-These laws also subject bicyclists to the same duties.
+Bicyclists have the same rights to the road as motorists and bicyclists must obey the same rules as motorists.
+Both WV (17C-11-2) and Morgantown (373.02(a)) laws state, “Every person riding a bicycle upon a roadway shall be granted all of the rights and shall be subject to all of the duties as the driver of a vehicle”.

-When bicyclists operate their bicycles as vehicles: drive with traffic, stop for stop signs, signal turns and merges, yield right of way, and choose appropriate lane position, they make themselves most visible and predictable.
-When cyclists are most visible and predictable, motorists are more likely to treat them as drivers of vehicles and not run into them.
+When bicyclists operate their bicycles as vehicles, motorists are less likely to run into them.
+Operating a bicycle as a vehicle means obeying the rules of the road such as driving with traffic, stopping for stop signs, signaling turns and merges, yielding right of way, and choosing appropriate lane position.
+When bicyclists act as drivers of vehicles, they make themselves most visible and predictable.
+When cyclists are visible and predictable, motorists are more likely to treat them as drivers of vehicles and not run into them.

+When bicyclists ride too far to the right, motorists may try to pass them when it is not safe to pass.
 Bicycles are narrower and usually slower than motor vehicles.
-Usually that’s an advantage but sometimes being narrower can get a cyclist into trouble.
+While being narrow is often an advantage, sometimes being narrower can get a cyclist into trouble.
 On our narrow roads, cyclists sometimes ride too far to the right thus encouraging motorists to try to pass when it’s not safe to pass.

 Some motorists will try to pass a cyclist even when they have to cross the center line and can’t see far enough ahead to ensure that the oncoming lane is clear.
 Consequently, they run the cyclist off the road, force on-coming traffic off the road or cause a collision.
 When we come up on a school bus, a construction vehicle or a farm tractor in the roadway, we usually wait until it’s clear to pass.
 We must do the same for bicycles.